 Most inspirational/memorable performer you’ve seen?
 I recently went to see my gorgeous pal Jessabelle Thunder in Los Angeles and aside from her being always glorious, Jake Dupree was also on the bill and is utterly brilliant!

-Order your copy of – STRIP/TEASE – now!
+Support your friendly local burlesque photographer and order your copy of – STRIP/TEASE – now!